bobbysmith007/localizable-place-references/README.md

 reference: the standard definition: an object that can retrieve or set
        a value that would not normally be in scope

+Example Usages can be found in the test file